Cherhill White Horse: Inspiration

-The Cherhill horse may have been inspired by the first such Wiltshire horse, that at Westbury, which had just been remodelled.
-The origins of the Westbury horse are more obscure.
-Unlike the Uffington White Horse in Oxfordshire (historically Berkshire), which has been shown to date from the Bronze Age, the earliest evidence of the existence of the Westbury horse is in a paper published by the Rev. Francis Wise in 1742.
-A bold theory for the origin of the first Wiltshire horse is that it commemorates Alfred the Great's victory over Guthrum and the Danes at the Battle of Ethandun, in 878.
-Another is that it was carved in the early 18th century as a show of loyalty to the new royal house, the House of Hanover, the white horse being a heraldic symbol of the Electorate of Hanover.
-One writer on the subject has commented "...the hillside white horse can be a slippery creature, and the origins of some are impossible to establish with any certainty."
+The Cherhill horse may have been inspired by the earlier Westbury White Horse in Wiltshire, which had recently been remodelled.
+The origins of the Westbury figure are uncertain; the earliest documentary reference appears in a paper by the Rev. Francis Wise in 1742.

+Several theories have been proposed for the origin of the Wiltshire white horses.
+One suggests that they commemorate Alfred the Great's victory over Guthrum at the Battle of Ethandun in 878.
+Another proposes that they were created in the early 18th century as expressions of loyalty to the House of Hanover, whose heraldic emblem was the white horse.
+As one commentator has noted, the origins of many such figures remain uncertain.